Proverbs 29:25 (Amplified)

 “Yes, I do.
-And, my theology will allow me to defend my family and beat you to a pulp!”
+And my theology will allow me to defend my family and beat you to a pulp!”
 I replied.

 He quickly turned and scrambled back to his house to sober up.

 It was interesting to see the residual effect of that encounter.
-The neighbors were suddenly coming out of their homes more often, waving at each other, smiling and being friendly.
+The neighbors were suddenly coming out of their homes more often, waving at each other, smiling, and being friendly.
 For weeks, Dennis would scurry into his home whenever he would see me.

-If we allow men to cause us fear, we will become paralyzed into inaction.
+If we allow men to cause us to fear, we will become paralyzed into inaction.
 They will get what they want by intimidation.
 However, if we stand up to their tactics, they will crawl back into their caves.